Table of content

 Check if changes can affect several components

-Try not to break other functionalities while developing new features.
-If the changes affect other parts, validate all of them.
+Try not to break other features while building new ones.
+If your changes affect other parts of the app, validate all of them.

 Check if changes can affect several types of users

-It is common to have different roles (administrators, consumers, publishers, etc).
-Test the functionality against all of them.
+It’s common to have different roles (administrators, consumers, publishers, etc.).
+Test the feature against all of them.

 No errors in the console